Financial Considerations for Global Education

 Fund for Education Abroad (FEA) Scholarships

-FEA offers both general and dedicated scholarships for study abroad to U.S. citizens, including the Rainbow Scholarship for LGBT students and the BASAA Scholarship for students attending New England colleges and universities.
-Visit their website for information about all of their scholarships:
+The Fund for Education Abroad (FEA) offers both general and dedicated scholarships for study abroad to U.S. citizens, including the Rainbow Scholarship for LGBT students and the BASAA Scholarship for students attending New England colleges and universities.